EddyRivasLab/hmmer/nwo/h4_sparsemask.md

-# `H4_SPARSEMASK` : marks cells to be included in sparse DP
+# `H4_SPARSEMASK` : marks cells included in sparse DP

-A `H4_SPARSEMASK` is the interface between the vectorized acceleration filters and sparse DP analysis.
-The checkpointed Forward/Backward filter makes the sparse mask, which then gets handed off to downstream sparse DP analysis.
-The data structure is designed to fit how the vectorized forward/backward filter works.
+A `H4_SPARSEMASK` is the interface between the vectorized acceleration filters and sparse dynamic programming.
+The checkpointed Forward/Backward filter makes the sparse mask, which then gets handed off to all sparse DP routines to constrain their dynamic programming matrix (a `H4_SPARSEMX`).
+The `H4_SPARSEMASK` data structure is designed to fit how the vectorized forward/backward filter works.

 ## [1] on the layout of `H4_SPARSEMASK`: why `kmem[]` is in reverse order during construction